 Applied Agricultural and Food Marketing

 Marketing is a lot bigger than just advertising.
 In this module, you’ll learn about the importance of a marketing-orientated approach to successful rural and food businesses.
-A hands-on module, you’ll use an agricultural or food company of your choice as a case study and, in small teams, analyse its market and create your own marketing plan.
+A hands-on module, you’ll use an agricultural or food business of your choice as a case study and, in small teams, analyse its market and create your own marketing plan.
 Guest lectures will be invited so you can learn more about how marketing theory is applied in practice and there will be a field visit to a local farm to see their marketing strategy in action.

 Practical Policy Making

 Within the Practical Policy Making module, you’ll develop your understanding of how and why policies relating to agriculture, the environment and food are developed, in addition to gaining a valuable insight into how to influence policy.
 The module will be delivered via a series of lectures and guest speakers, which may include Defra, the National Farmers Union (NFU), agri-businesses within the input supply chain and food retailers.

 In this module you will develop and consolidate your professional competencies and abilities as a bioscientist.
 You’ll improve your core professional skills in the scientific method, experimentation, data analysis and measurement techniques that enable you carry out scientifically-sound research in animal, crop or management science.
 You’ll also cover discipline-specific topics.
 There will be a mix of lectures, workshops and group activity sessions for you to work on your skills.